forax/exotic/README.md

 Exotic allows to see a constant's field as a constant, a result of a calculation as a constant, to change at runtime the value of a constant, etc.

-This library requires Java 8+ and is fully compatible with Java 9 modules.
+This library run on Java 8+ and is fully compatible with Java 9 modules.

+This library can be build with Java 11+

 ### MostlyConstant - [javadoc](https://jitpack.io/com/github/forax/exotic/master/javadoc/com/github/forax/exotic/MostlyConstant.html)